eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 	- standards for cybersecurity (ISO21434) and functional security (ISO26262)
 + SOTIF, safety of the intended functionality
 + Knowledge of Linux and/or Windows programming and computer graphics including OpenCL\*, OpenGL\*, DirectX\*
++ Experience with low-level Graphics APIs (D3D12/Vulkan)
++ Familiarity with one or more of the following software: Unreal Engine, Unity, Maya, Houdini
 + skill set:
 	- Senior 3D Pipeline Engineer - Simulation
 	- Apple’s Special Project Group is seeking a Senior 3D Pipeline Engineer to help advance innovative simulation for autonomous technologies.
 You will directly play a role developing and maintaining tooling for our 3D content creation pipeline core to our simulation efforts.
 Your work will advance our ability to develop, test, and verify mobile autonomous systems.